akx/sshw/README.md

   `#RRGGBB`.
 Defaults to `25,25,25`.
 * `SSHW_HOSTMAP`: the path to the SSHW hostmap file; defaults to `~/.sshw_hosts`.
   See below for more information about the hostmap.
+* `SSHW_CHROME`: whether or not to set chrome (tab for iTerm) colors.
+Defaults to yes; feel free to set to anything but "1", "true", or "yes" to disable this.

 Hostmap
 -------